Q DC Servo vs. AC Servo Motor

 Q4: In what applications are DC servo motors commonly used?

 A4: DC servo motors are commonly used in applications requiring precise control, such as robotics, CNC machinery, and automated manufacturing systems.
 They are favored for their simplicity and ease of control in low to moderate power applications.
+Q5: In what applications are AC servo motors commonly used?

 A5: AC servo motors are widely used in high-performance applications, including industrial automation, robotics, conveyor systems, and aerospace.
 Their ability to handle higher speeds and loads makes them suitable for demanding environments.